Land Acknowledgements in Ceremonies

 a bride and groom walking through the desert, on their way to their ceremony site. the groom is holding the bride’s veil.

-WHY SHOULD WE CONSIDER A LAND ACKNOWLEDGEMENT IN OUR CEREMONY?
+WHY SHOULD WE CONSIDER A LAND ACKNOWLEDGEMENT IN OUR WEDDING CEREMONY?

 a flatlay of two vow notebooks, rings, a necklace, earrings, and a beaded bracelet made of the groom’s indigenous tribe’s colors.